How Netflix Can Calm the Password-Sharing Outcry

 The extra costs are currently active in countries including Canada, Spain, New Zealand and Portugal.
 In some regions, the added fees also come with added steps, like verifying your device is connected to your primary location or sending invites to extra members to use your account.

-I like Netflix, but none of the other major streamers are doing this, and as Fox 9 TV host Jason Matheson points out, it's mighty inconvenient.
+I like Netflix, but none of the other major streamers is doing this.
+And as Fox 9 TV host Jason Matheson points out, it's mighty inconvenient.

 Netflix could lose out to the competition